One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification

 An alternative line of work fine-tunes an individual language model for each candidate author using a corpus of known texts, and attributes authorship by evaluating perplexity under these author-specific models~\cite{huang2025Attributingauthorship,barlas2020CrossDomainAuthorship}.
 However, the need to fine-tune a language model for each author makes these methods expensive and not applicable in low-resource environments like authorship verification tasks.

 More recently, there has been growing interest in learning author embeddings, where each text is mapped into a vector representation capturing stylistic properties.
 These methods often rely on contrastive learning~\cite{ai2022WhodunitLearning,huertas-tato2024PARTPretrained,huertas-tato2024Understandingwriting} and assess authorship via similarity in the embedding space.
-However, such approaches remain dependent on labeled data that is often confounded with topical similarity.
+However, such approaches remain dependent on labeled data, often strongly correlated with topical similarity.